C++ (Linux Platform)

 Doc Directory

 It stores the SDK API reference documentation.
-The documentation is a PDF file generated by Doxygen and includes descriptive information about classes, structures and interfaces.
+The documentation is generated by Doxygen and includes descriptive information about classes, structures and interfaces.

 include Directory